and Other Forms of Placenta Medicine

 Available Forms of Placenta Medicine

-- Placenta Encapsulation: The placenta is dried, powdered, and put into capsules.
+- Placenta Encapsulation: The placenta is rinsed, steamed, dehydrated, powdered, and put into capsules.
 This form is best for use during the weeks following birth, for evening out hormones, improving mood, and facilitating recovery.

 - Placenta Tincture: The medicinal qualities of the placenta are extracted into alcohol for long-term preservation.
 Some people like having a placenta tincture for use months and years after the birth, with menstrual difficulties or menopause.